 How to Create a Loyalty Program that Drives Repeat BookingsMarch 24, 2016, Angela Heald

 One of the biggest challenges you may face as a tour operator or activity provider is generating new business and attracting more customers.
-The fact is, it’s much easier to sell to an existing customer than it is to acquire a brand new one.
+The fact is, it’s much easier to figure out how to encourage repeat business than it is to sell to someone new.

 Developing a strategy to increase repeat bookings from your past guests is a cost-effective way to experience growth in your tour/activity business.
 Customer loyalty programs offer a huge opportunity to not only reward existing customers, while increasing repeat bookings, but also to gain new customers as well.
 These programs are relatively easy to implement, and are a win-win for your tourism-based business.